 Dogs & Shopping

-My companion is Eddie, he is a greyhound and loves his long walks.
+Eddie's my greyhound and loves long walks.

 Eddie's too big to fit into my car so we go on the bus to Banbury town centre.
 A typical trip involves getting him weighed and buy dog treats from Crofts, take a walk around the park, then to the pub for lunch at our favourite pub Ye Olde Reindeer in Banbury.